sys58260/AvaloniaTetris/README.md

 # AvaloniaTetris
-A Tetris game written with Avalonia
+A Tetris like game intended as Avalonia playground